nikshrimali/EMLO2/Assignment06/README.md

 - Complete - changed setting to run 25 epochs

 **Train ViT Base using FSDP (4 GPU)**
 - Could not get any machine with multiple GPU.
-Also could not get multiple machines for this experiment
+Also could not get multiple spot machines for this experiment in last 2-3 days

 **Train ViT Base using DDP (4 GPU x 2 Nodes)**
 - Complete

 **Use the highest batch_size possible for both strategies**
+- Complete
+- Experimented with batch sizes 128m 192, 256 and 512.
+- It failed for 512
-- Complete - tried multiple batches and highest batchsize achieved is 256
+- So, maximum batch size achieved is 256
 - could not store all the experiments.
-I lost spot images 2 times and log has data only for the final experiment
+I lost spot instances 2 times and log has data only for the final experiment

 **Store the best checkpoint of both to AWS S3**
 - Complete - location - s3://emlo/assignment06/